shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 ```

 If you just want SMS forwarding to your email and don't care about PSTN voice calls
-then you can stop here, you should already have working SMS forwarding at this point.
+then you can stop here otherwise continue reading.
-If you want to make/receive voice calls as well, continue on.

 ### Configuration